Global Structure Knowledge-Guided Relation Extraction Method for Visually-Rich Document: Experiments

 \subsubsection{Experiment Implementation}

-We use the bi-affine classifier and binary classification training loss on FUNSD and XFUND datasets over all settings following~\cite{lilt} for a fair comparison.
+We use the bi-affine classifier and binary classification training loss over all datasets and settings following~\cite{lilt} for a fair comparison.
 The entity representation is the first token vector in each entity.
-For the few-shot learning task, we random sample training samples over each shot five times with different random seeds, and report the average performance under five sampling times for a fair comparison.
-More details of the training hyper-parameters can be found in Appendix A.
+For the few-shot learning task, we randomly sample training samples over each shot five times with different random seeds, and report the average performance under five sampling times for a fair comparison.
+More details of the training hyper-parameters can be found in Appendix~\ref{app:hyper}.